AdamJonsson/KTH-DD2480-Decide-Lab-1/README.md

 ### How to use
 Currently, the program do not take any external inputs.
 To test your own set of inputs, you can add them in the `InputDataProvider.java` and test them by calling the decide function inside a test.

+### Code structure
+* `FUV.java`
+* `tests/FUVTest.java`

+Creates the Final Unlocking Vector FUV, a boolean array that is used in the final step.

+* `PUM.java`
+* `tests/PUMTest.java`

+Creates the Preliminary Unlocking Matrix PUM, a boolean matrix that is used in an intermediate step.

+* `InputData.java`

+A class for handling all the PARAMETERS and collects them in a class

+* `LaunchInterceptorConditions.java`
+* `tests/LaunchInterceptorConditionsTest.java`

+A class that implements 14 conditions that have been calculated from the `InputData`-input.

+* `LaunchInterceptorProgram.java`
+* `tests/LaunchInterceptorProgramTest.java`

+A class that define the `DECIDE()`-function, which will return a boolean signal based on the `InputData`-signal.

 ### Data description

 #### INPUT